lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Many devices follow a simple model with an end entity containing a single Attester and a single Verifier. {{fig-arch}} illustrates the exchange in such a deployment.
 The end entity requests a nonce from the RA/CA and, when obtained, asks the Attester to return Evidence, which includes this nonce.

 There are, however, cases where devices are more complex and contain multiple attesters. {{Section 3.3 of RFC9334}} refers to such devices as composite attesters. {{I-D.richardson-rats-composite-attesters}} provides additional detail on different variants and their properties. {{fig-composite}} is based on Figure 2 of {{I-D.richardson-rats-composite-attesters}} and adds the nonce exchanges.
-In this scenario, the certificate management client obtains a nonce using the protocol extensions described in this document from the RA/CA and passes this nonce to the Lead Attester, which fans it out to the attesters in the system.
+In this scenario, the certificate management client obtains a nonce using the protocol extensions described in this document from the RA/CA and passes this nonce to the Lead Attester, which distributes the freshness challenge to the attesters in the system.
 The term "Lead Attester" is introduced in {{RFC9334}}.
 Once each Attester returns the Evidence, it is bundled into a Conceptual Message Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}} and made available to the certificate management client to be relayed in a CSR to the RA/CA and subsequently presented to the Verifier.

-Each Evidence structure contains the same nonce.
+Some composite attester designs propagate the nonce unchanged to every Attester.
+Other designs can require one or more sub-attesters to receive a nonce derived from the received nonce, for example because the sub-attesters support different nonce sizes or nonce encodings.
+In such cases, the specification for the selected attestation statement type MAY define a deterministic transformation together with any verifier-visible metadata needed to reconstruct or validate that transformation.
+This document does not define such transformations or metadata.

 This document does not mandate a specific freshness mechanism or a specific implementation for distributing nonce or epoch values within a device running the certificate management client.